 The black mangrove cichlid is a deep-bodied fish native to West Africa1.
 It has a blunt or rounded head with red eyes that are often intersected by a dark band extending downwards toward the mouth.
 This tilapia species has a long, unbroken upper (dorsal) fin, which extends from above the gills to near the end of the tail fin and is often longer in males than females.
 In juveniles and sub-adults, this fin is shorter again, finishing half to two-thirds of the way along the length of the tail fin.

 Fact sheet describing the biology and ecology of Tilapia mariae.
-Produced by the Invasive Animals Cooperative Research Centre as part of the PestSmart series.
+Produced by the Centre for Invasive Species Solutions as part of the PestSmart series.

 |ISBN/ISSN||PestSmart code: TILFS1|